ellaslist Has A Family Adventure High Up At The Trees Adventure Yeodene Park

 By: Natalie Roach, ellaslist

 There is something for every depending on how daring you are and even a bit of rain didn’t stop us having loads of fun.
-Tree Adventure Otway Park is an easy 1.5 hours drive from Melbourne and or even closer if you are already in the Otways or surrounding regions.
+Tree Adventure Yeodene Park is an easy 1.5 hours drive from Melbourne and or even closer if you are already in the Otways or surrounding regions.

-The Trees Adventure Otway Park, though slightly off the beaten track, is easy to find and there is ample parking.
+The Trees Adventure Yeodene Park, though slightly off the beaten track, is easy to find and there is ample parking.
 Lockers are free of charge to keep your valuables safe and sound.
 The staff is very easy going, knowledgeable and helpful making the entire orientation process easy breezy.

 All equipment is supplied and the staff is there to ensure you are fitted properly and well briefed on how to use the lock on/off safety system which is very simple.
 The instructions were simple enough for our children, 4 and 6 years old, to understand straight away.
 The locking mechanism means you are safely locked on at all times and cannot accidentally unclip during a course.
 Once you are confident enough in the harness, it is a short 5-minute walk to the Home Tree where all 8 courses start from.